Explore more blogs

 Ideas to boost donations (and fun) at your charity run

 As a fundraiser, your challenge is to create an experience that’s worth getting out the running shoes for.
-These activities and ideas not only help you raise funds and keep engagement levels high throughout your event — they’re just plain fun.
+These ideas not only help you raise funds and keep engagement levels high throughout your event, but they’re just plain fun.

-• 🏆 Set exciting challenges: There’s nothing like friendly competition to motivate your participants.
-Get prizes donated and award them for categories like “Most Money Raised” and “Most Team Spirit,” like this Fun Run.
+• Set exciting challenges 🏆 There’s nothing like friendly competition to motivate your participants.
+Secure donated prizes and award them for categories like “Most Money Raised” and “Most Team Spirit,” like this Fun Run.
 For self-paced, virtual events, you could do “Longest Distance.”

-• 🎽 Sell official charity run gear: You’d be surprised how many of your supporters would sweat to success in your official marathon T-shirt.
-You can also try sweatbands or water bottles.
+• Sell official charity run gear 🎽 You’d be surprised how many of your supporters would sweat to success in your official marathon T-shirt.
+You can also offer sweatbands or water bottles.

-• 💞 Secure a gift match: Donation matches let you work smarter, not harder, toward your fundraising goal.
-A matching gift challenge can light a fire in your supporters and inspire them to keep picking up phones and sending messages for your cause.
+• Secure a gift match 💞 Donation matches let you work smarter, not harder, toward your fundraising goal.
+A matching gift challenge can light a fire under your supporters and inspire them to keep reaching out for your cause.
 Our donation matching guide shows you how to get started.

 It’s a marathon, not a sprint 👟

-Charity runs are some of the most well-attended, lucrative fundraising events, but like all good things, they take time to plan.
-Here’s a recap of the steps we’ve covered:
+Charity runs and walks for a cause are some of the most well-attended, lucrative fundraising events, but like all good things, they take time to plan.

 There’s a lot to do, but we can help.
-Our free fundraising platform lets you manage charity events, create unlimited fundraising pages, collect donations, and interact with your followers, all without breaking a sweat!
-Create your Givebutter fundraising campaign now.
+Our free fundraising platform lets you manage charity events, create unlimited fundraising pages, collect donations, and interact with your followers, all without breaking a sweat (or the bank)!
+Create your free Givebutter account today to get started.

 Get started